-F.9 Concluding Remarks
+Concluding Remarks

 During the 1980s and 1990s, rapid performance increases in pipelined scalar processors led to a dramatic closing of the gap between traditional vector supercomputers and fast, pipelined, superscalar VLSI microprocessors.
-In 2006, it is possible to buy a laptop computer for under \$1000 that has a higher CPU clock rate than any available vector supercomputer, even those costing tens of millions of dollars.
+In 2002, it is possible to buy a complete desktop computer system for under \$1000 that has a higher CPU clock rate than any available vector supercomputer, even those costing tens of millions of dollars.
 Although the vector supercomputers have lower clock rates, they support greater parallelism through the use of multiple lanes (up to 16 in the Japanese designs) versus the limited multiple issue of the superscalar microprocessors.
-Nevertheless, the peak floating-point performance of the low-cost microprocessors is within a factor of two of the leading vector supercomputer CPUs.
+Nevertheless, the peak floating-point performance of the low-cost microprocessors is within a factor of 4 of the leading vector supercomputer CPUs.
 Of course, high clock rates and high peak performance do not necessarily translate into sustained application performance.
 Main memory bandwidth is the key distinguishing feature between vector supercomputers and superscalar microprocessor systems.
-The fastest microprocessors in 2006 can sustain around 5 GB/sec of main memory bandwidth per CPU, while the fastest vector supercomputers can sustain around 50 GB/sec per CPU.
-For non-unit stride accesses the bandwidth discrepancy is much greater.
+The fastest microprocessors in 2002 can sustain around 1 GB/sec of main memory bandwidth, while the fastest vector supercomputers can sustain around 50 GB/sec per CPU.
+For nonunit stride accesses the bandwidth discrepancy is even greater.
 For certain scientific and engineering applications, performance correlates directly with nonunit stride main memory bandwidth, and these are the applications for which vector supercomputers remain popular.